jdeschamps/EMU/README.md

 # How to install EMU?

-EMU is distributed with Micro-Manager.
-To download the latest Micro-Manager 2.0.*,EMU is then available from the Plugin menu, under "User Interface".**
+EIn Micro-Manager 2.0, EMU is now available from the Plugin menu, under "User Interface".

 If you wish to install it from the source code, then follow the next steps: